 The funding provided will help support the creative vision for my upcoming studio album.
-Your contributions will continue to help me access producers for mixing and mastering, graphic artists for visual promotion and most importantly video content to make my work more accessible to people of different abilities.
-These funds will allow me the autonomy to hire other TGNC artists and dancers.
-Help us keep Black Trans Art alive through for younger generations to come.
+Proceeds will allow me the ability to hire BIPOC, TGNC producers for mixing and mastering, graphic artists for visual promotion and most importantly video content to make my work more accessible to people of different abilities.
+This funding will also allow me the autonomy to cast other QTPOC performers, centering Blackness.
 Helping this work prosper will help support the leadership and unique voices for trans communities across the world.
 As the presence of this virus has grown, spaces for the artist have declined.
 The voices of black transgender artists are necessary, especially during these uncertain times.
-Help us continue to find the words or ways to say the things many may find too difficult to say.
-Help us to create the content to continue to have the difficult conversations.
-Allow our innovation to continue igniting change and re-imagination in the world you see around you.
-Help us continue to help you.
+Help us continue to ignite change during these transformational times.

 Linda La interviews Mizz June about her artistic visions and the larger place of trans narratives in the cultural landscape.
 Each year, La MaMa’s Squirts gathers the most exciting voices from New York City’s queer performance world, across the generations.
 This year, three trans women artists with deep community roots will each craft a night of the festival, marking the 50th anniversary of the Stonewall uprising.